Vivek Ramaswamy picked up steam at the GOP debate. How far could he go?

 "God is real.
 There are two genders," he said in part of his closing statement.
 "Fossil fuels are a requirement for human prosperity.
 Reverse racism is racism.
 An open border is not a border."

 "The majority of Republican primary voters want President Trump," he added.
-"And being the 'mini me' Trump, even if you're more outrageous, doesn't seem, to me, to be a strategy that's going to get you to be the number one opponent of Trump and then get you across the finish line."
+"And being the 'mini me' Trump, even if you're more outrageous, doesn't seem, to me, to be a strategy that's going to get you to be the No. 1 opponent of Trump and then get you across the finish line."

 But why, Carney asks, would someone vote for the person talking about such an idea, when they could go with the person they like who actually tried to do it?